maheshwariswamy542-spec/Hospital_operations_Analysis/README.md

 | Hypertension      |   15.44 days |
 | Diabetes          |   15.43 days |

 Asthma had the longest average stay.
-However, the difference between the highest and lowest condition averages was only **0.25 days**, so the variation was operationally small.
+However, the difference between the highest and lowest averages was only **0.25 days**, indicating limited variation.

 ### 3. Admission Types